srihariKrishnaswamy/sfm_stuff/readme.md

-# Structure from Motion - Implementation in Python
+# UWROV's Adaptation of 'Structure from Motion - Implementation in Python'

+I took all of this code from this original repo ^

 You can use the dataset from https://www.eth3d.net/datasets